pantheon-systems/documentation/source/docs/articles/sites/apache-solr.md

 category:
     - drupal
     - developing
-keywords: apche, apache solr, index, indexing, searching, index and search, indexing and searching, solr, how to enable solr, enable solr, solr apis, indexserver solr, solr indexserver, solr api, enable solr search, apachesolr, apache solor search module, solr modules, how to configure solr, configure solr,
+keywords: apche, apache solr, index, indexing, searching, index and search, indexing and searching, solr, how to enable solr, enable solr, solr api, indexserver solr, solr indexserver, solr api, enable solr search, apachesolr, apache solor search module, solr modules, configure solr,
 ---
 Apache Solr is a system for indexing and searching site content.
 Pantheon provides Apache Solr v3.5 as a service for most plans including the free sandbox.
 No permission or action is required from Pantheon to use Solr.

 One of the modules already included in every Pantheon Drupal site is [pantheon\_apachesolr](https://github.com/pantheon-systems/drops-7/tree/master/modules/pantheon/pantheon_apachesolr).
-This module **must** be enabled and configured in each environment (dev, test, and live, and each multi-dev) in order to use Pantheon's Apache Solr service. pantheon\_apachesolr is not required if you are using a third-party Solr service.
+This module **must** be enabled and configured in each environment (Dev, Test, and Live, and each Multidev) in order to use Pantheon's Apache Solr service. pantheon\_apachesolr is not required if you are using a third-party Solr service.

 ## Which Plans Can Use Solr?